 Applications can only be accepted during scholarship round dates

-A fixed rate of AU$27,596 per annum tax free for full-time candidates, paid in fortnightly instalments.
+A fixed annual stipend of $28,092, tax-free for full-time candidates, paid in fortnightly instalments.

 Three years full-time for a doctoral degree, two years full-time for a Research Master's degree.

 Please make sure you read the Higher Degree Research Candidature and Scholarship Application Guideline.